camgrodgers/ProductionGraph/Contributions.md

 ### Benjamin Rheault

 ### Cameron Rodgers
-Ran meetings, did one-on-one chats and voice chats to help teammates, and set most of the agenda for what needed to be done.
+Ran meetings, did one-on-one chats and voice chats to help teammates and deal with bugs, and set most of the agenda for what needed to be done.

 ### Matthew Petela